LAST UPDATED: 4/26/23 – Tips for Photographing National Parks

-In this segment of our Art of Travel Photography series I am going to talk to you about photographing in National Parks.
+In this segment of our Art of Travel Photography series I am going to talk to you about some tips for photographing national parks.
 There is good reason why photographers flock to national parks to take pictures.
 National Parks hold some of the most beautiful landscapes in the world and everyone wants to capture that beauty on film (or digital media).

-Some of these tips I have learned from my own experience, some I have picked up from others along the way.
+Some of these tips for photographing national parks I have learned from my own experience; some I have picked up from others along the way.
 I have found all of these tips to be incredibly useful in photographing national parks.
 I hope some of these tips will be helpful to you as well.

 Know the Park Rules

 One of the most important tips for photographing national parks that I can give you isn’t completely related to photography.
 Sure, each national park system has its own rules governing what type of photography equipment you can and can bring into a park without a permit, but some of the most important rules you need to be aware of are there to ensure your safety.